MarkKozel/CompOrgEText/docs/Foundations/LogicAndDigitalCircuits/BasicLogicCircuits.md

 NAND is referred to as **NOT AND**.
 It negates the results of the AND output.
 In effect it only output a *0* if both inputs are *1*

-It is not a common logic operation we apply to everyday situation, but it has utility in the logic and computer circuits
+It is not a common logic operation applied to everyday situation, but it has utility in the logic and computer circuits

 #### NAND Truth Table
 |a|b|c|